How I accidentally became a guide to a pro blind skateboarder at Exposure 2024

 It was brilliant watching Coco progress over that hour from half-landed tricks to total fluidity.
 Again, this was the first time i saw him in action in person.
 Here’s one of my favorite moments from watching him practice Saturday...

-Once i could see that he was locked in and feeling confident, I asked if it would be cool if i left to go sit down for some lunch.
+Once i could see that he was locked in and feeling confident, I asked if it would be cool if I left to go sit down for some lunch.
 He said he would be alright and I just let him know to call me if he needed anything.
 I ate a long lunch and tried to unwind a bit while I didn’t have to be as responsible/on alert.
 On my way back to the park I grabbed Coco some food and when I saw him he was clearly back in his element which was nice to see.
-I hung out at the event for another hour or two and made sure Coco was all set, and once I found Addie I asked them both if it would be cool I went back to my hotel to lay down for a while.
-They said they were all set so we set up another 6am wakeup call for Coco and as usual told both of them to just ring me if they need me
+I hung out at the event for another hour or two and made sure Coco was all set, and once I found Addie I asked them both if it would be alright I went back to my hotel to lay down for a while.
+They said they were all set so we set up another 6am wakeup call for Coco and as usual told both of them to just ring me if they need me.

 Fortunately they were as tired as I was and I was not needed for the rest of the night; which gave me a solid 6 hours to do the most mindless activities I could think of.
-Unfortunately it was tough not to worry about Coco the whole time and what tomorrow would bring.
+Unfortunately it was tough not to worry about Coco the whole time and what tomorrow might bring.
 He was set to compete in one of the first heats the next morning so I was fairly preoccupied with potential accessibility concerns.
 So far Murphy’s law seems to be at play: everything big that could go wrong seemed to go wrong, we were just taking it in great stride so far.
-Coco was very disappointed about not skating the bowl, and also getting locked out of the vert skating competition due to overbooking competitors.
+Coco was incredibly disappointed about not skating the bowl, and also getting locked out of the vert skating competition due to overbooking competitors.
 It all came down to the street skating heat for him- this was where he was going to show people what he’s capable of.

 The next morning started out very smoothly.
 I call him early and scooped him up to grab some breakfast.
 Vibes were great, we both were feeling very positively about the morning ahead of us.
 The breakfast burritos we ate were life-bringing.
-We were 1000% ready to go.
+We were 100% ready to go.

 When we got to the park however, there was a clear shift in energy.
 What began with unbridled enthusiasm and excitement; blasting power metal while driving to the park quickly developed into a very contained but clear anxiety leading into Coco’s heat.
 He had about 45 minutes to skate the street section and his demeanor changed immediately once we got to the park.

 He gets into his usual process, is feeling around the park again to get reacquainted with all of the obstacles on a finite level and considering what tricks he wants to attempt in what places.
-The thing is, Coco can only do so much with his cane alone; he also heavily relies about sound to not just hear where t he other skaters are but also in order to further assess where obstacles are.
-It’s absolutely imperative for him to get that auditory feedback, otherwise it’s hard for him to have all the info he need not only to succeed in a competition, but to be safe while doing so.
+The thing is, Coco can only do so much with his cane alone; he also heavily relies about sound to not just hear where the other skaters are but also in order to further assess where obstacles are.
+It’s absolutely imperative for him to get that auditory feedback, otherwise it’s hard for him to have all the info he needs not only to succeed in a competition, but to be safe while doing so.

-Unfortunately for us, the competition had a pretty big PA system and they were blasting metal about 20 minutes prior to Coco’s heat while he was still practicing.
+Unfortunately for us, the competition had a pretty big PA system and they were blasting music about 20 minutes prior to Coco’s heat while he was still practicing.
 This whole time i’m watching him like a hawk trying to figure out if he needed anything and also holding my breath wanting to see him succeed.
 He wasn’t landing tricks anywhere near how he was in practice yesterday and was clearly frustrated.
 I run up to him grab his shoulder and say “what’s up man?”.
 “The music is too loud!” he exclaims.
 I ask, “Want me to go talk to someone?” to which he immediately responds “Yes!”.

 I sprint towards what looked like the DJ booth area and blurt out “Is there anyone here in charge?”.
 Here’s another one of those tricky moments; I had to basically make demands with absolutely zero clout in that community and I also had to make the demands in a way that they would be received well.
 I had to properly explain Coco’s obstacles.
-The first guy I spoke with was not the DJ but had some involvement in the event- he knew who Coco was and listened to me closely when i explained that Coco could not properly assess the space with loud music present and asked if music could be turned down a bit.
+The first guy I spoke with was not the DJ but had some involvement in the event- he knew who Coco was and listened to me closely while I explained that Coco could not properly assess the space with loud music present and asked if music could be turned down a bit.
 He clearly cared and said he would speak to the DJ.
-This was not a productive game of telephone though as the DJ didn’t noticeable change the volume.
+This was not a productive game of telephone though as the DJ didn’t noticeably change the volume.

 Unfortunately, despite my efforts, Coco was still shaken by the whole experience and it really showed in his heat.
 Despite the fact that he spent hours landing trick after trick the day prior, he had trouble landing a single trick during his brief 3-minute heat.
 I sense that this was all a culmination of numerous stressful events navigating this competition, and that it all washed over Coco during this heat.
 I believe he felt far more disabled in this moment which led to intense frustration.